missionpinball/mpf-docs/docs/code/Writing_Tests/RunUnitTests.md

 ```

 ## Testing the MPF media controller
 Remember though that MPF is actually two separate parts, the MPF game engine and the MPF media controller.
-The command you run just tested the game engine, so now let’s test the media controller.
+The command you run just tested the game engine, so now let's test the media controller.
 To do this, run the following command (basically the same thing as last time but with an “mc” added to the end, like this):

 ``` console
 python3 -m unittest discover mpfmc/tests